Barricades were supposed to keep Bourbon Street revelers safe. Here’s why they didn’t

 Other New Orleans officials acknowledge that existing protocols are weak and in transition.

+Council President Oliver Thomas has called a committee meeting for Monday to discuss the incident.
+An agenda states representatives from the police and public works department will be at the meeting.

-City officials saw the NFL Super Bowl –– to be held in New Orleans next month –– as an opportunity to make needed infrastructure improvements including the bollards.
+City officials saw next month’s Super Bowl as an opportunity to make needed infrastructure improvements including the bollards.

 Experts weigh in

-“If you believe there is a threat that warrants blocking off the street to vehicles but allows pedestrians, then you need to do it and resource it properly,” Dr. Rodger Shanahan, a Middle East analyst and author of “Islamic State in Australia,” told CNN over the phone on Friday.
+“If you believe there is a threat that warrants blocking off the street to vehicles but allows pedestrians, then you need to do it and resource it properly,” Rodger Shanahan, a Middle East analyst and author of “Islamic State in Australia,” told CNN on Friday.

 Shanahan added that stationing a single police vehicle at the top of the street was “obviously insufficient” and authorities should have deployed a variety of security protocols, like mechanical barricades on main routes and vehicles on minor routes.

-Note: CORRECTION: An earlier version of this story gave the incorrect name of the firm that did the 2019 report on security risks in the French Quarter.
-It is Interfor International.